pereznetworks/TD-Project8/README.md

     changed build task
-      instead of a function with 1 gulp.task for each task using 1 array of gulp task name
+      instead of a function with 1 gulp.task for each task using 1 array of gulp task names

     for images task
       added /images to gulp.dest( options.dist )